We are all creative.

 Who runs this blog?

-My name is Christine Bissonnette, and I am a spoken word artist, writer, and actor originally from Nova Scotia, Canada.
-Now, I live in Vancouver, BC.
+My name is Christine Bissonnette, and I’m a spoken word artist and children’s entertainer originally from Nova Scotia, Canada.
+I now live in Vancouver, BC.
 As a creative, I’m interested in voice, perfectionism, and the parts of growth that don’t follow a list.

 You can learn more about me by clicking here.